Firstcard

 Ask why.
 Usually, it's income verification or missing ITIN.
 Apply for a different secured card that's more flexible.

-Bottom line: Zolve is our top pick for immigrants in 2026 due to ITIN acceptance and money transfer features.
-Self Visa® is best if you can afford a larger deposit and want the 0% intro benefit.
+Bottom line: Self Visa® is our top pick for immigrants in 2026 due to its ITIN acceptance and 0% intro APR.
 Kikoff is the budget option.
 All three build credit effectively with consistent use—expect 40-80 point improvements within 12 months.
 If you also want to build credit through a loan, the Ava Credit Builder offers both a credit builder card and loan with no deposit required.
+And if you don't have an ITIN yet, TheITIN.com can help you get one fast — anyone can apply regardless of immigration status.

 Firstcard Educational Content Team